10/30/2024

 Michael Cypress

 Hey, good morning.
 Thanks for taking the question.
-Just wanted to ask about ICD with the deal now closed.
-I was hoping you could elaborate a bit on how you expect this to contribute to revenue and earnings as you look out over the next couple of years.
+I just wanted to ask about ICD with the deal now closed.
+I was hoping you could elaborate a bit. on how you expect this to contribute to revenue and earnings as you look out over the next couple of years?
 What sort of steps might you be able to take to help accelerate the growth of the ICD business over the next couple of years?
 What might be some of the low-hanging fruit versus what aspects might be a bit harder or take a bit longer to achieve?
-And then just more near term, what might be some of the opportunities to offset any potential slower demand for money funds with a rate path expected to move lower?
+And then just more near-term, what might be some of the opportunities to offset any potential slower demand for money funds with rate paths expected to move lower?

 speaker

 Great.
 Thanks so much for the question.
-What to reiterate, and I know we saw this last quarter, we're so pleased to have ICD be part of the trade web family and in particular, really pleased with the collaboration of that management team with our management team.
+To reiterate, and I know we said this last quarter, we're so pleased to have ICD be part of the TradeWeb family, and in particular, really pleased with the collaboration of that management team with our management team.
 It's been a seamless transition since we closed the deal.
 Opportunities to accelerate, we've talked about this, but I think it really falls into two buckets.
-Even though low-hanging fruit were sort of the more near term bucket, we see an opportunity to really expand ICD's reach globally given our footprint and our sales force to really penetrate more clients internationally as well as domestically across financial firms.
+In the low-hanging fruit or sort of the more near-term bucket, we see an opportunity to really expand ICD's reach globally, given our footprint and our sales force, to really penetrate more clients internationally as well as domestically across financial firms.
 So I'd say that is probably, if there is low-hanging fruit, the low-hanging fruit, because it's not dependent on technology build.
-So that's more near term and obviously that's already underway.
-The second piece is really expanding ICD's product offering on their portal and tapping into Cross-Sale where we're putting our trade web products and making them available.
-So things like US Treasuries would be the first that we're gonna start with.
+So that's more near-term, and obviously that's already underway.
+The second piece is really expanding ICD's product offering on their portal and tapping into Crossrail where we're putting our trade web products and making them available.
+So things like U.S. Treasuries would be the first that we're going to start with.
 That build is underway.
 We expect that to go live in the first half of next year.
-So that's a little bit longer because you do wanna wait for that technology build.
-The good news is, the dialogue with the clients is robust and actually quite specific.
-There've been a number of flash surveys that we've done.
-65% of ICD clients have expressed interest in buying US Treasuries.
+So that's a little bit longer because you do want to wait for that technology build.
+The good news is, you know, the dialogue with the clients is robust and actually quite specific.
+There have been a number of flash surveys that we've done.
+65% of ICD clients have expressed interest in buying U.S. Treasury.
 So we're not building it and hoping that they're interested.
 We're really building it based on an informed dialogue that both teams are having on a coordinated basis with the client base.
 So I'd say those are maybe the two biggest pockets to highlight around opportunities to accelerate.
-The second part of your question is, how do you feel about the rate moves, rates coming down which obviously does mute growth?
+You know, the second part of your question is, you know, how do you feel about the rate moves, rates coming down, which obviously does mute growth.
 I think there are a couple interesting trends, sometimes a little bit counterintuitive.
-One is we expect in what you'd see if you look back on industry trends, the demand for money markets actually increases as rates decline.
-This is because typically corporate Treasurers are making a decision between money markets and bank deposits around the short-term liquidity.
+One is we expect, and what you'd see if you look back on industry trends, the demand for money markets actually increases as rates decline.
+This is because typically corporate treasurers are making a decision between money markets and bank deposits around the short-term liquidity.
 And as those rates get cut, the premium that money market funds offer relative to bank deposits actually is higher.
-The deposits reprice lower faster, is another way of saying it.
+The deposits reprice lower faster is another way of saying it.
 And money market funds have a longer duration.
 So we actually see money markets typically acquire AUM and be more attractive in that declining rate environment.
 But obviously as rates are lower, that does mute some of the impact.
-I think fundamentally on a secular basis, corporate cash is probably the biggest driver of how this business performs.
-And we think that's healthy.
-We see corporates having excess cash generation.
-And we think the demand for money markets is pretty stable.
-It's typically the go-to option around liquidity and yield.
-And we think the underlying health of the corporates are there.
-So I think overall, obviously really excited but eyes wide open on the environment.
+I think fundamentally on a secular basis, Corporate cash is probably the biggest driver of how this business performs, and we think that's healthy.
+We see corporates having excess cash generation, and we think the demand for money markets is pretty stable.
+It's typically the go-to option around liquidity and yield, and we think the underlying health of the corporates are there.
+So I think overall, obviously, really excited, but eyes wide open on the environment.
 I think we have a lot of levers to pursue.

 speaker